uri-ocean-robotics/stonefish_mvp/README.md

-### stonefish_mvp package for ROS
+# Stonefish Wrapper for ROS-MVP

+Stonefish simulator provides a versitale, capable, and modern alternative to UUV simulator.
+It's installation and usage is pretty straight forward.
+The documentation for the stonefish library resides at https://stonefish.readthedocs.io/.

+Stonefish simulator is shipped as a library.
+It's core functionality doesn't depend on ROS.
+It requires a wrapper executable to run.
+This repository contains wrapper for stonefish, forked from original [stonefish_ros](https://github.com/patrykcieslak/stonefish_ros) repository.
+This repository is maintained by University of Rhode Island Smart Ocean Systems Laboratory.

-Attention: This package is a modified version of stonefish_ros repository.
+**Attention**: This package is a modified version of stonefish_ros repository.

 This package delivers a ROS interface for the _Stonefish_ library.
 It also includes a standard simulator node, which loads the simulation scenario from a scenario description file (XML).
 The included parser extends the standard functionality of the _Stonefish_ library to enable ROS style search for files, resolution of arguments as well as a complete message interface.

+The original stonefish_ros package depends on [open-access & proprietary](https://bitbucket.org/iquarobotics/cola2_msgs/src/master/LICENSE.txt) `cola2_msgs` package.
+Stonefish MVP package offers an alternative stonefish simulator wrapper that doesn't depend on proprietary packages.

 ### Installation

 1. Install the open-source [Stonefish](https://github.com/patrykcieslak/stonefish) library (*the same version as the ROS package!*).
-2. Install the open-source ROS package [cola2_msgs](https://bitbucket.org/iquarobotics/cola2_msgs).
-3. Clone the *stonefish_ros* package to your catkin workspace.
+2. Clone the *stonefish_mvp* package to your catkin workspace.
-4. Compile the workspace.
+3. Compile the workspace.

 ### Launching

+From the author of the stonefish:
-To run the standard simulator node you have to include the 'simulator.launch' file in your own launch file, overriding the default arguments.
+> To run the standard simulator node you have to include the 'simulator.launch' file in your own launch file, overriding the default arguments.
 This package does not include any examples of usage.
 The best way to learn how to use this package is to install the [cola2_stonefish](https://bitbucket.org/udg_cirs/cola2_stonefish) package, containing multiple, fully working examples of robots, developed by the CIRS Laboratory (University of Girona, Spain).

 ### Credits

+The source code for `stonefish_ros` package is at https://github.com/patrykcieslak/stonefish_ros.

-This software was written and is continuously developed by Patryk Cieślak.
+Stonefish simulator software and stonefish_ros wrapper were written and is continuously developed by **Patryk Cieślak**.

 If you find this software useful in your research, please cite: